Table of Contents

 It is man’s duty, his destiny, to obey God, and in so doing he will find supreme happiness.
 Whatever his portion may be, whether in failure or success, it remains his duty to offer a loving obedience to his Creator.
 God reads the hidden motives of people’s hearts; He knows how much of the light of truth has entered their hearts, and for every light He will hold them responsible (Romans 2:16; 1 Corinthians 4:5).

-God’s commandments can be shown in different ways—as loving God with all the heart and one’s neighbor as oneself (Luke 10:27), or believing on the name of His Son Jesus Christ and loving one’s brethren (1 John 3:23), or keeping the Ten Commandments (Exodus 20:3-17).
+God’s commandments can be shown in different ways—as loving God with all the heart and one’s neighbor as oneself (Luke 10:27), or believing on the name of His Son Jesus Christ and following Him (1 John 3:23), or keeping the Ten Commandments (Exodus 20:3-17).
 After all, the Ten Commandments are merely the expansion of the two principles, love to God and love to man (Matthew 19:17–19; 22:36–40; Romans 13:8–10).

 Love Leads to Obedience